 The most noteworthy list of richest men in India is the Forbes rich list.
 Interestingly, four Indians featured in the top 100 Forbes World’s Billionaire list.
 They are Mukesh Ambani, Azim Premji, Shiv Nadar and Lakshmi Mittal.
 Overall, 106 Indians featured in the Forbes list.
 In the top 10 list of richest persons in India, women’s name was missing.
 That’s why the title of the article is “10 Richest Men in India 2019”.

 So, here we go with the Top 10 Richest Indians in 2022:

 1. Mukesh Ambani

-Mr. Mukesh Ambani is the Chairman of the oil and gas giant Reliance Industries (RIL), which has a revenue of US$60 billion.
-RIL’s subsidiary Reliance Jio Infocomm Limited sparked a price war in the hyper-competitive telecom market in India, by launching 4G phone service Jio in 2016.
+Mr Mukesh Ambani is the Chairman of the oil and gas giant Reliance Industries (RIL), which has a revenue of US$60 billion.
+RIL’s subsidiary Reliance Jio Infocomm Limited sparked a price war in the hyper-competitive telecom market in India, by launching a 4G phone service Jio in 2016.
 They offer free domestic voice calls, highly affordable 4G data services, and smartphones that are virtually free in nature.
 This strategy has helped the company reportedly sign up 428 million customers and they are still counting.

 2. Gautam Adani

 Gautam Adani is one of the fastest rising billionaires in India.
 He is known for being close to the political bigwigs.
 His net worth is US$ 90 billion and he is the 2nd richest Indian.
 On the world’s richest list, he holds 11th rank.
 Gautam Adani is the Chairman of Adani Group, a US$100 billion conglomerate that includes power generation and transmission, commodities market, real estate, control over India’s largest port – Mundra Port, and many more.